babynus/projeqtor/projeqtor/docs/user/RealWorkAllocation.rst

    * The planned work will be deleted if the real work is entered instead of planned work (to avoid duplication of work in reports) to see it you have to refresh the screen.

-.. rubric:: 3 - Filters
+.. rubric:: |three| Filters

-* Filters allow to define the list of assigned tasks displayed.
+Filters allow to define the list of assigned tasks displayed.

  .. compound:: **Show only current week meeting**